Transfer Credit Policies

 Faith recognizes the following opportunities for the possible conversion into college credit.
 Any such credits granted will not satisfy Faith’s residency requirements.
 No more than 24 total credits may be applied to a program of study by using the following options:

-- Awarding of credits for our College Mathematics course if a student receives an ACT math score of 25 or higher.
+- Awarding of credits for our College Mathematics course if a student receives an ACT math score of 25 or higher (or an equivalent SAT or CLT score).

 - Satisfactory completion of selected AP or CLEP exams.